Prerequisites: Modules in Mathematics I to IV, basic knowledge in Python.

 Contact: julien dot vitay at informatik dot tu-chemnitz dot de.

 Language: English.
-The oral exam can of course be done in German.
+The exam can of course be done in German.

 The course will present an introduction to the research field of Machine Learning, including Supervised Learning, Deep Learning and Reinforcement Learning.
 The different algorithms presented during the lectures will be studied in more details during the exercises, through implementations in Python.